truekas/PencilSharpener/README.md

 Afterward, re-insert your charger AND KEEP IT PLUGGED IN while pushing `esc + refresh + power` to enter the device recovery menu.
 Then press `ctrl + d` and as soon as the screen goes black, press the keys to re-open the recovery menu.

 Insert your sh1mmer USB and then choose to boot from it.
 You may get a `no valid image` error.
-If this happens, repeat the steps from the last paragraph.
+If this happens, you need to flash the correct keys to the device.
+Please follow the **Rolled Keys** section at the bottom of the document.

 Re-open the recovery menu and try to boot back into sh1mmer.
 You should choose `utilities > unenroll` it should give an error.
 Open the bash console WHILE MAKING SURE THE PINS ARE STILL BRIDGED and run:
 ```